blueag8/Photography_Website/README.md

 # Credits

 **Acknowledgements:**
-Thank you to the student care team at the Code Institute for y Mentor Antonio Rodriguez
+Thank you to the student care team at the Code Institute for your own going support and patience.
+Mentor Antonio Rodriguez, a pleasure to speak to.
+Thank you for helping me fix the bugs and encouraging me to keep going.
+Incredibly patient and

 **Images**
 By Henk DeWeerd